Made With Trash

 were solid brick, with the exception of about 100 figure 8 slump brick.

-Today a mason came by to drop off a load of gravel and concrete
+Today Wright & Sons Masonry came by to dump off a load of gravel and concrete

 trash-fill.
 There were only a half-dozen pieces of damaged